This page includes the show Transcript

-CARL AZUZ, CNN 10 ANCHOR: Welcome to CNN 10.
-I'm Carl Azuz.
-Thank you for watching.
+CARL AZUZ, CNN 10 ANCHOR: This is CNN 10, explaining global news to our global audience.
+I’m Carl Azuz.

 (BEGIN VIDEO CLIP)